-BruntWork's Strategic Expansion of VA Services Meets Rising Demand from Lawyers
+Bruntwork's Strategic Expansion Of VA Services Meets Rising Demand From Lawyers

-(MENAFN- B2Press Online PR Service) Responding to a significant shift in the legal industry, BruntWork, a leader in outsourcing solutions across various industries, is expanding its virtual assistant (VA) services.
+(MENAFN- B2Press) (New York, US) - Responding to a significant shift in the legal industry, BruntWork, a leader in outsourcing solutions across various industries, is expanding its virtual assistant (VA) services.
 This move addresses the growing adoption of virtual operations by law firms aiming to streamline expenses and enhance efficiency.

 Winston Ong, CEO of BruntWork, which serves over 500 law firms globally, explains the transition in the legal field toward remote work.
 "The legal sector is embracing a work-from-anywhere revolution, and BruntWork leads this change," Ong notes.
 "Our VAs are essential in managing administrative tasks, empowering lawyers to prioritize client service and strategic development."